Towards quantum turbulence theory: A simple model with interaction of the vortex loops: Abstract

 \section{Abstract}

-This article investigates quantized thin vortex rings with an internal structure.
-The quantization scheme of this dynamical system is based on the approach proposed by the author earlier.
+This paper investigates quantized thin vortex rings with an internal structure.
+The quantization scheme of this dynamical system is based on an earlier the approach proposed by the author.
 Both energy spectrum and circulation spectrum are calculated.
 Examples show that the set of permissible circulation values has a fractal structure.
-The suggested model allows to describe the system of isolated vortex rings as well as the vortex rings with interaction.
+The suggested model allows us to describe the system of isolated vortex rings as well as the vortex rings with interaction.
 Furthermore, the application to the quantum turbulence theory is discussed.
 The general expression for the partition function of a turbulent flow is suggested.

 {\bf keywords:} quantum vortex rings, quantum vortex interaction, quantum fluids turbulence.